Drowsy Driving Can Be Just As Dangerous As Drunk Driving

 Is Drowsy Driving Common?

 Unfortunately, yes.
 The Centers for Disease Control and Prevention has studied this topic and found that 1 in 25 adult drivers reported falling asleep within the last 30 days.
-What’s more, drowsy driving contributed to 91,000 vehicle accidents in 2017.
+What's more, drowsy driving contributed to 91,000 vehicle accidents in 2017.
 This resulted in 50,000 injuries and almost 800 deaths.
-What’s more, police reports demonstrate that in 2020, 633 deaths resulted from drowsy driving.
-Of course, these results likely vastly underestimate the problem, given the difficulty to track and report drowsiness while driving.
+What's more, police reports demonstrate that in 2020, 633 deaths resulted from drowsy driving.
+Of course, these results likely vastly underestimate the problem, given the difficulty of tracking and reporting drowsiness while driving.

 For that reason, if you or a loved one were hurt in a car accident, and you suspect the individual was driving drowsy, you should immediately contact an attorney to hold them responsible.

-You may be wondering how you can recover if driving drowsy is not a crime.
-That’s because driving drowsy, while not illegal, is still negligent under the law.
+You may wonder how to recover if driving drowsy is not a crime.
+That's because driving drowsy, while not illegal, is still negligent under the law.

 What is Negligence?

 Negligence is a legal concept that is simple in theory but incredibly complex in practice.
-Put simply, to prove negligence you must prove four things: duty, breach, causation, and damages.
+Put simply, to prove negligence, you must prove four things: duty, breach, , and damages.

-- Duty: In the context of a drowsy driver, the duty element is easier.
-This is because as a driver, we all owe a duty of care to others around us to drive reasonably.
+• Duty: In the context of a drowsy driver, the duty element is more accessible.
+This is because as drivers, we all owe a duty of care to others around us to drive reasonably.

-- Breach: to prove breach, you must show that the drowsy driver failed to act reasonably.
-To do so, a lawyer will help you present evidence that the person chose to drive despite there being a risk it was unsafe to do so.
+• Breach: to prove breach, you must show that the drowsy driver failed to act reasonably.
+To do so, a lawyer will help you present evidence that the person chose to drive despite the risk that it was unsafe.

 An Allentown Accident Attorney Can Help You Prove Your Case

-An experienced accident attorney in Allentown can help you prove each of these elements.
-It’s important to work with an attorney, and to contact that attorney as quickly as possible, to ensure that you position yourself to recover all the money to which you are entitled.
+An experienced car accident attorney in Allentown can help you prove these elements.
+It's essential to work with an attorney and to contact that attorney as quickly as possible, to ensure that you position yourself to recover all the money to which you are entitled.

-Furthermore, an attorney can make sure that you don’t accidentally waive your right to recover money that you’re owed by, for example, signing certain documents or making certain statements, either to the negligent driver or their insurance company.
+Furthermore, an attorney can ensure you don't accidentally waive your right to recover money that you're owed by, for example, signing certain documents or making specific statements, either to the negligent driver or their insurance company.

 What Damages Can I Recover After An Accident Caused by a Drowsy Driver in Allentown?

-- Property Damage: You can also generally recover for harm done to the property.
-This can of course include damage to your car, but the law covers more than that.
-Say, for example, a drowsy driver doesn’t hit your car but hits someone else and, because of the force, someone’s car hits your home or business.
-The negligent driver (or drivers) can be held responsible.
-The same is true if, for example, a drowsy driver doesn’t hit another car at all, but simply veers off the road because they fell asleep, hitting a building you own or other property.
+Property Damage: You can also generally recover for harm done to the property.
+This can include damage to your car, but the law covers more than that.
+Say, for example, a drowsy driver doesn't hit your car but hits someone else, and because of the force, someone's car hits your home or business.
+The negligent driver (or driver) can be held responsible.
+The same is true if, for example, a drowsy driver doesn't hit another car but simply veers off the road because they fell asleep, hitting a building you own or other property.
 In fact, in some cases, drowsy drivers have run off the road and into farmland, causing thousands of dollars in damage to the crops and underlying land.
 The negligent driver is responsible for that damage.

-- Lost Wages and Loss to Future Earning Capacity: These damages are meant to compensate you for the time that you were unable to work due to the accident and the resulting injuries.
-Similarly, if you are unable to continue working your same job because of your injuries, these damages can also compensate you for that.
+Lost Wages and Loss to Future Earning Capacity: These damages are meant to compensate you for the time you were unable to work due to the accident and the resulting injuries.
+Similarly, if you cannot continue working your same job because of your injuries, these damages can compensate you.

 Can I Spot a Car Driven By a Drowsy Driver?

-There are certain warning signs you’ve likely seen before that suggest that another driver is tired.
-For example, when a car slowly drifts between lanes or onto the rumble strip on the highway, or repeatedly slows down and then quickly speeds up without warning.
+There are sure warning signs you've likely seen before that suggest that a tired driver is driving recklessly.
+For example, when a car slowly drifts between lanes or onto the rumble strip on the highway or repeatedly slows down and quickly speeds up without warning.

-A lawyer can help you present what you saw the other driver do, as well as gather other evidence to prove that another driver was drowsy.
+A lawyer can help you present what you saw the other driver do and gather evidence to prove that another driver was drowsy.
 This can include:

 The CDC has identified several groups of people who are at risk for driving while tired: